einargs/haskell-webgl/NOTES.md

 If that doesn't work, I'll create a fake file system that that I tell the created module to use during resolution.

-I will use the dependencies to indicate that a
+I ended up using VirtualModulesPlugin, because they already had all of the bullshit written.

 ## With VirtualModulesPlugin
 Well, I have the files being generated.
 But there's still no dependency